Vic and Sade: Overview

 Paul Rhymer frequently gave each of the principals a day off, by confining his scripts to only two of the main characters.
 Vic and Sade would discuss a domestic problem while Rush was in school; Sade and Rush would review the day's events while Vic was still at the office; Vic and Rush would tackle some project while Sade was out shopping.
 Several episodes deliberately make no forward progress whatever, as the cast introduces the episode's premise but gets bogged down in endless details.

-Rhymer evidently felt some pressure from the sponsor's advertising agencies to include more romance and human interaction in his scripts, like the other daytime dramas on the air.
-He complied by adding ridiculous touches (his romantic lead, Dwight Twentysixler, always speaks with his "mouth full of shingle nails"!) and oddball characters (Orville Wheeney, the slow-witted gas-meter man; Jimmy Custard, the crochety town official who never quite makes clear what he does as the City Calistrator with the statistics he collects; Mr. Sprawl, the frail old man who dotes on "peanuts with chocolate smeared on the outsides").
+In the mid-1940s, Rhymer evidently felt some pressure from the sponsor's advertising agencies to include more romance and human interaction in his scripts, like the other daytime dramas on the air.
+He complied -- on his terms -- by adding ridiculous touches (his romantic lead, Dwight Twentysixler, always speaks with his "mouth full of shingle nails"!) and oddball characters (Orville Wheeney, the slow-witted gas-meter man; Jimmy Custard, the crochety town official who never quite makes clear what he does as the City Calistalker with the statistics he collects; Mr. Sprawl, the frail old man who wears a baby's bonnet and dotes on "peanuts with chocolate smeared on the outsides").

-Vic and Sade went off the air September 29, 1944, but was brought back several times.
+Vic and Sade left the air on September 29, 1944, with the final episode striking a melancholy note: Vic, Sade, Rush, and Uncle Fletcher, discussing their plans, are all going in different directions.
+Each actor takes the microphone at the very end, and says "Goodbye" in turn.

+This was not the final curtain for Vic and Sade, however; the show was revived three times over the next two years.
 In 1945, the cast was augmented to include many characters who were previously only talked about.
 In 1946 it was a summer replacement series, now in a half-hour format and played in front of a studio audience.
-Later that year it became a sustaining (unsponsored) feature on the Mutual network.
+Later that year it became a sustaining (unsponsored) feature on the Mutual network, still in half-hour form but without an audience; this was the final incarnation of the 14-year-old radio series.

+Attempts at television adaptations

 In 1949 three television episodes were made (with only Flynn remaining from the original cast), using an elaborate set that included the whole house as well as the front and back yards; the three episodes replaced the Colgate Theatre anthology series, with the same company as sponsor.
 In 1957 a series entitled The Humor of Vic 'n' Sade ran for seven weeks, returning to the original three-character format with 15-minute episodes, a multi-camera setup and a small, stripped-down, bare set.
 Both Flynn and Van Harvey reprised their roles, with teen actor Eddie Gillian as Rush; the revival was cut short when Van Harvey died in July 1957.